International League of Antiquarian Booksellers: ILAB Congresses and International Book Fairs

 ILAB Congresses and International Antiquarian Book Fairs are open to all antiquarian booksellers affiliated to the League through their national associations.
 They are cultural and social events held every two years in another country, where the delegates have the possibility to study the treasures of book printing and arts, and to deepen business contacts.

 The first congresses were held in Amsterdam and Copenhagen, followed by London, Paris, Geneva, Milan, New York City, Ravenna, San Francisco, Tokyo, Los Angeles, Melbourne and many other cities.
-In 2008, the 38th ILAB Congress and the 22nd International Book Fair took place in Madrid, while in 2010 antiquarian booksellers and bibliophiles met in Bologna for the 39th Congress and 23rd International Antiquarian Book Fair.
-The next congress and fair will be held in Switzerland in 2012.
+In 2022, the 44th ILAB Congress took place in Oxford, while in 2024 antiquarian booksellers and bibliophiles met in Amsterdam.

-ILAB also sponsors international book fairs organised by the national associations, as for example in Paris, London, New York City, San Francisco, Sydney, Stuttgart, Madrid, Barcelona, Amsterdam, Tokyo or in the Scandinavian capitals.
+ILAB also sponsors international book fairs organised by the national associations, as for example in Paris, London, New York City, San Francisco, Melbourne, Stuttgart, Milan, Madrid, Amsterdam, Tokyo or in the Scandinavian capitals.
 These fairs provide members the opportunity to exhibit for sale books, prints and manuscripts.